 git clone https://github.com/optimans/cockpit-zfs-manager.git sudo cp -r cockpit-zfs-manager/zfs /usr/share/cockpit

-If you reload your cockpit web interface, you should see a new section that is called “ZFS”.
+Reload your cockpit web interface, and you will see a new section that is called “ZFS”.